 Meanwhile, Barclays has also cut rates across 2 and 5 year fixes on its low LTV range, while also introducing a new ‘Rate Switch’ product, which allows existing customers to benefit from lower rates.
 2 year fixes now start from 1.39% at 60% LTV, 1.69% for 75% LTV and 1.77% up to 80% LTV.
 5 year fixed rates also include a 60% LTV product at 2.19% or 2.45% at 70% LTV.

 Lenders’ greater efforts to set themselves apart on the market is evident, with Accord Mortgages even just adjusting its household expenditure estimates with a view to make mortgages more accessible and increase the number of accepted applications.
 Precise Mortgages have equally released new residential, second charge loan products, including 5 year fixes, zero fee options and rate reductions of up to 0.15%.

 Since Natwest and RBS decided to stop offering mortgages to expats (you can read our commentary in the Guardian here), market movement has become increasingly positive.
 Yet competition remains fierce and the market unpredictable.
-Find out why now is the time to reap the benefits, in our recent article.

 We are proud to provide access to the latest market changes at just the click of a mouse, so stay tuned for the updates as they happen.
 As ever, if you have any questions regarding this article or simply the mortgage market in general, please do not hesitate to contact one of our expert brokers who will always be happy to help.
 You can also stay on top of the latest mortgage rates and industry news with our daily rate updates.